-NOVEMBER-MARCH the 2 days Delphi and Meteora tour operates ONLY on Wednesdays.
+NOVEMBER-APRIL 2022 the 2-day tour to Delphi and Meteora operates ONLY on Wednesdays.

-However, we believe that one day in Kalampaka is not enough to explore the unique area of Meteora.
-Spend an extra day.
+However, one day in Kalambaka is not enough to explore Meteora.

-You may join a SUNSET & a HIKING Tour = 25 € each and complete your tour.
+On Thursday you explore Meteora on your own.
+Join a SUNSET & a HIKING Tour = 25 € each.

-Another choice is our 3 days/ 2 nights tour traveling on train, taxi & bus and spending 1 night in Kalambaka and 1 in Delphi.
+Another popular choice is our 3 days/ 2 nights tour traveling on a train, taxi & bus and spending 1 night in Kalambaka and 1 in Delphi.

-* If our offers sound interesting read the “4 steps to book” in the footer and send us the booking request.
-We shall get back to you asap.
+* If our offers sound good read the “4 steps to book” in the footer and send us the booking request. .

 THE ABOVE PRICES INCLUDE:

-– Pick up/drop off from or near your hotel (See the hotel list in the footer of this website).
+– Pick up/drop off from or near your hotel (See the hotel list at the footer of this website).